kyma-project/telemetry-manager/docs/user/resources/02-logpipeline.md

 ## Sample custom resource

-The following LogPipeline object defines a pipeline integrating with the HTTP/JSON-based output using basic authentication, excluding application logs emitted by istio-proxy containers.
+The following LogPipeline object defines a pipeline integrating with the HTTP/JSON-based output.
+It uses basic authentication and excludes application logs emitted by `istio-proxy` containers.

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1